matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Automate builds, tests, and deployments to shorten feedback loops.
+- Automate CI/CD pipelines for fast feedback loops.
-- Use lightweight, asynchronous reviews to avoid bottlenecks.
+- Enable async reviews and lightweight approvals to remove blockers.
-- Optimise CI with caching and parallelisation.
+- Decouple teams and reduce inter-team dependencies to avoid idle time.

 !!! info "Evidence"